microsoft/api-guidelines/graph/GuidelinesGraph.md

 As the market and technology evolves, your APIs will require modifications.
 In this case, you must avoid breaking changes and add new resources and features incrementally.
 If that is not possible, then you must version elements of your APIs.
 Microsoft Graph allows versioning of elements, including entities and properties.
 Versioning involves adding a new, uniquely named version of the element and marking the old version as deprecated.

-In some cases, there is a natural new name for the element.
+In some cases, there's a natural new name for the element.
 In other cases, where the original name is still the most descriptive, the suffix _v2 can be added to the original name to make it unique.
 The original element is then marked as deprecated by using annotations.

 Microsoft Graph provides two public endpoints to support the API lifecycle:
 - [API sets on the v1.0 endpoint](https://graph.microsoft.com/v1.0) are in general availability (GA) status.